ivanleomk/ML-Notes/Designing Machine Learning Systems.md

 Data in databases is often processed in batch jobs and produces static features, whereas data in real-time transports is often processed using stream computation engines and produces dynamic features.

+# Training Data

+We need data to train our model so how can we obtain it?
+We can use a variety of different approaches - non probability vs probability based sampling.

+1. Non Probability : We sample based off convenience or some sort of expert opinion - this tends to be slightly biased
+2. Probability Based Sampling : There are a few common methods that we use here
+	1. Simple Random Sampling : All samples in the population have n equally likely chance of being selected.
+This causes a potential risk of class imbalance

+	2. Stratified Sampling : We divide our population into groups and sample from each group separately.
+This causes some problems when we have samples that belong to multiple groups in a multi-class setup

+## Labelling

+When working with large amounts of data in a supervised manner, we often need to get labels for our data.
+There are a few methods to do so

+1. Hand Labels
+2. Natural Labels
+3. Programmatic Labelling

+### Hand Labels

+Hand Labels are expensive and slow to obtain.
+Often times this becomes further complicated if we have labels that require specific subject matter expertise.

+This is a problem because slow labelling results in a slower iteration speed.
+When we have a chance in our data or model, we need to then wait again for our labels to be updated.
+Additionally, when working with human labellers, we risk the issue of label multiplicity - where there might be multiple conflicting labels per entry.

+A good way to avoid this is to have a sense of data lineage.
+This is because each batch of data labels will come with its own issues so it's important to be able to clearly identify where certain issues arise from.

+### Natural Labels

+Sometimes if we don't have hand labels, we might be able to use natural labels.
+These are labels that arise naturally because the model's predictions can be evaluated automatically by a system.

+An example is a Google Maps ride prediction system